When Lennon and McCartney discussed a Beatles reunion

 Michaels added: "The National Broadcasting Company has authorized me to offer you this cheque to be on our show.
 A certified cheque for $3,000."

-Little did the poducers know that John and Paul were looking at each other across town and discussing the idea.
+Little did the poducers know that John and Paul were looking at each other across town and discussing the idea of a Beatles reunion.

 Michaels had cheekily added that they would need to earn the fee by singing three songs: "She Loves You, yeah, yeah, yeah – that’s $1,000 right there.
 You know the words.
 It’ll be easy.